wisonye/zig-tutorial-by-examples/src/string.md

     Why `*const`?

-    That's because a string literal stores as static data in the `data` section of your binary, that's why it's constand pointer to the read-only data section in memory (after loading your binary into memory)!!!
+    That's because a string literal stores as static data in the `data` section of your binary, that's why it's constant pointer to the read-only data section in memory (after loading your binary into memory)!!!

     As it points to the read-only data section address, so its lifetime is same with the program lifetime!!!
-Also, that's why you can return a string literal (pointer) from a function, as that const pointer always valid (not point to anywhere inside the function stack frame)!!!
+Also, that's why you can return a string literal (pointer) from a function, as that constant pointer always valid (not point to anywhere inside the function stack frame)!!!

     As it's pointer, that's why its byte size always be `4bytes(32bit)` or